ekhadley/think_tokens/README.md

 - split working.
 Works about as well as the other methods
 - None of them work without supervised chains of thought
-- None of them work for int max of 1000
-    - not even add_normal when its given the answer!!
 - AEs work beucase gradients flow from the output, decoder, latent representation, encoder, and inputs.
     - All the approaches here don't have that property becuase tokenization severs the gradients.
     - Maybe this suggests we should focus on non-tokenized, continuous thoughts? cuz differentiable?